apify/apify-client-python/docs/res/intro.md

 containing keys `items`, `total`, `offset`, `count` and `limit`.
 There are some exceptions though, like `list_keys` or `list_head` which paginate differently.
 The results you're looking for are always stored under `items` and you can use the `limit` property to get only a subset of results.
-Other props are also available, depending on the method.
+Other props can be available depending on the method.